egr314team311/team311/checkpoint_2.md

 # Design Ideation

 Every team member participated in the generation of ideas, and use of ChatGPT was also used to help combine our ideas into a single design.
 We found that the most effective brainstorming came when we were just talking in a regular conversation about the class, and what we would think would be cool to build or see built.
 From that conversation we had a lot of great concepts to build off on.
 We also found that giving a title to each idea or concept, regardless of how ridiculous, made it more real and seemed more feasible to us.
 Another topic that helped us with generation was going through our stakeholders' situations and what could possibly help them in relation to environmental sensing and response.
-After a lengthy discussion, our results are shown below:
+After a lengthy discussion, our results are shown in Appendix C.

-## Generate Ideas

-1. Climate Sentinel: Mobile Sensory Network
-2. EcoTracker: Atmospheric Analytics
-3. WeatherMesh: Distributed Station System
-4. SkyPulse: Real-Time Weather Monitor
-5. ClimateGuard: Autonomous Weather Station
-6. WeatherSphere: Integrated Climate System
-7. EnviroCast: Smart Meteorological Station
-8. NatureNet: Wireless Weather Sensors
-9. AtmosFlux: Environmental Data Stream
-10. WeatherNest: Portable Climate Hub
-11. EnviroLink: IoT Weather Network
-12. ClimatePath: Weather Data Tracker
-13. SkyStream: Live Atmospheric Data
-14. AirMap: Weather Sensory Array
-15. WindRover: Mobile Anemometer Unit
-16. Thermoscan: Temperature Analysis System
-17. Humiditech: Humidity and Control Station
-18. PressurEyes: Barometric Pressure Monitor
-19. SolarBreeze: Solar Panel Tracker
-20. Windward: Autonomous Wind Measurer
-21. HydroSkim: Water Vapor Analyzer
-22. TerraPulse: Earth Atmospheric Station
-23. WeatherWise: Intelligent Forecast System
-24. EcoScout: Environmental Surveyor
-25. NimbusNet: Cloud Data Collector
-26. ZephyrSync: Wind Speed Integrator
-27. ClimateCrafter: Weather Modification Station
-28. PinnacleWeather: Peak Atmospheric Recorder
-29. VortexVent: Wind Flow Controller
-30. SunChase: Solar Tracking Mechanism
-31. PressurePlot: Barometric Mapping Tool
-32. WeatherWhisper: Subtle Climate Observer
-33. HydroHarbor: Humidity Calibration System
-34. AtmosAware: Pressure and Temperature Station
-35. WindWalk: Mobile Air Current Sensor
-36. SunSync: Photovoltaic Positioning System
-37. ClimateChoreograph: Dynamic Weather System
-38. AirIntel: Intelligent Meteorological Data
-39. TempTrend: Temperature Analytics Engine
-40. HumidHawk: Precision Hygrometer
-41. ClimateChampion: Weather Competition Station
-42. BreezeBrick: Compact Wind Sensor
-43. ThermalTrail: Heat Mapping Device
-44. MoistureMapper: Humidity and Dew Analyzer
-45. CycloneCell: Storm Tracking Device
-46. EcoOracle: Predictive Weather Station
-47. PressurePioneer: Exploration Weather System
-48. StratoStream: High-Altitude Weather Monitor
-49. WeatherWarden: Environmental Guardian
-50. AtmosphereArchitect: Climate Control Station
-51. ClimateConductor: Symphony of Sensors
-52. BreezeBalancer: Wind Calibration System
-53. SunSpotter: Solar Intensity Sensor
-54. TempestTech: Storm Sensory System
-55. AeroCast: Aerial Weather Station
-56. EnviroEngine: Weather Mechanism Designer
-57. HydroWatch: Water Cycle Monitor
-58. ClimateComposer: Weather Harmony System
-59. WeatherWorkshop: DIY Meteorological Lab
-60. Airsmith: Crafting Weather Responses
-61. ClimateCurator: Atmospheric Collection System
-62. WeatherWeave: Climate Pattern Tracker
-63. GaleGauge: Wind Speed Measurement Tool
-64. SolWind: Hybrid Solar-Wind Monitor
-65. AtmosphereAnalyzer: Climate Analysis Station
-66. TempestTracker: Weather Event Recorder
-67. VaporVault: Humidity Storage System
-68. WindWarp: Air Flow Manipulator
-69. ThermoThinker: Smart Temperature Sensor
-70. ClimateChronicle: Weather Logging Station
-71. EcoEnvoy: Environmental Emissary
-72. NimbusNode: Cloud Conditions Monitor
-73. BreezeBeam: Wind Direction Detector
-74. ClimateController: Temperature and Pressure Regulator
-75. SolarSentry: Photovoltaic Efficiency Monitor
-76. AeroAlert: Wind and Pressure Warning System
-77. ThermalNode: Heat Distribution Tracker
-78. ClimateConduit: Data Transmission Station
-79. StratusStream: Climate Streaming Service
-80. WeatherWizard: Atmospheric Magic Station
-81. EnviroPilot: Autonomous Weather Drone
-82. ClimateCatalyst: Meteorological Reactor
-83. WindWhisperer: Gentle Breeze Sensor
-84. SolarSailor: Sun-Powered Weather Station
-85. AtmosphereAgent: Weather Spy Device
-86. ClimateCourier: Data Delivery System
-87. WeatherMelder: Climate Communication Hub
-88. AirArtisan: Crafted Weather Experience
-89. EcoEmissary: Green Weather Station
-90. ClimateCraftsman: Weather Device Maker
-91. SkyShepherd: Weather Flock Manager
-92. WeatherWaltz: Coordinated Climate System
-93. EcoElement: Elemental Weather Station
-94. SolarScribe: Sun Tracking Logger
-95. ClimateConcierge: Personalized Weather Assistant
-96. StratoSphere: Upper Atmosphere Monitor
-97. WeatherCrafter: Custom Climate Creator
-98. ThermosphereThrone: High Temperature Monitor
-99. WindWielder: Wind Force Manipulator
-100. HydroHorizon: Moisture Monitoring Interface

 See Appendix D for how we sorted the ideas down to three concepts